-Combine flour, sugar, baking powder, salt, and baking soda in a large bowl.
+Combine flour, ground flax or chia, cinnamon, baking powder, salt, and baking soda in a large bowl.

 Zest the oranges.
 Set the zest aside.

-Add oranges to a blender, and blend at high speed until very smooth.
-You should have about 2 cups of liquid.
+Add orange segments to a blender, and blend at high speed until very smooth.

 Pulse cranberries in the blender for a quick chop.

-Fold cranberries and walnuts into batter until just combined.
+Fold cranberries and pecans into batter until just combined.

 Optional garnish: Slice 3 thin slices of an orange, and coat in granulated sugar.
 Place side by side on top of the bread batter.
 (While these are edible, they are a little bitter – I recommend removing them before eating.)